nxproject/node/README.md

 see a version number of less than 1.0.
 And like any programmer, the code will change to adapt to new things.

+NX.Node is one piece of a multi-part project, so expect changes as I work on the other layers!

+## My take on containers

+The computer world is and has been in a cycle.
+I begun with a "mainframe" that could be used by one person at a time, in other words a "personal" computer, just a very big "personal" computer.
+Time-sharing came into play, as the big, expensive computer could then be used by many people at the "same" time.
+Each computer sice became the personal computer in the 80's, which begun with the same coputing power of the first mainframes that I  used, it just sat on your desk.
+Over time, the power of that computer grew and by linking them together, we got "the cloud", one really big computer, but made of "litte" computers which could "timeshare" the respurces by using containers.

+I like "the cloud", but not just to run a billion people on one "application", I want to run a different applications for a billion people.
+A hive is the platform for such an application.

+Imagine going to your dog walker and being able to setup a fairly complex application that handles everything from sending out "flyers" to back room accounting, with video conferencing and text messages thrown in.
+But just for him/her.
+And then doing the same, with a bit of customization, for the sandwich shop at the corner.
+And just for them.

+That is what my goal is, and has been since 1983.

 ## Acknowledgments